Canadian Lakes, Michigan

-Canadian Lakes is an unincorporated community in Mecosta County in the U.S. state of Michigan.
+Canadian Lakes is an unincorporated community and census-designated place (CDP) in Mecosta County in the U.S. state of Michigan.
 The area is mostly within the southwest portion of Morton Township, southwest of Mecosta and east of Stanwood.

-For statistical reporting, the U.S. Census Bureau has defined a census-designated place (CDP) with the same name.
-As of the 2000 census, the CDP population was 1,922.
+As of the 2020 census, the CDP population was 3,202, up from 2,756 in 2010.
 The area defined by the CDP includes small portions in eastern Austin Township.

-Most of the area is served by the Stanwood ZIP code 49346, although "Canadian Lakes, Michigan", is an acceptable name for mail delivery by the post office.
-Small portions of the area defined by the CDP are served by other postal delivery areas.
-A small portion in the southern area of the CDP along the Little Muskegon River is served by the Lakeview ZIP code, 48850.
-A small area in the eastern part of the CDP is served by the Mecosta ZIP code, 49332.